-For a stream of observations $(Y_{n})_{n\geq1}$, we propose a sequential $g$-modeling methodology that, on a probability space $(\Omega,\mathcal F,\PP)$, specifies the distribution of $(Y_{n})_{n\geq1}$ through the conditional distribution of $Y_{n+1}$ given $(Y_1,\dots,Y_n)$, for each $n\geq0$.
-As in the Bayesian framework, the model is conceived here as a learning model and not as a data-generating process \citep{For(25)}.
+For a stream of observations $(Y_{n})_{n\geq1}$, we propose a sequential $g$-modeling methodology which, on a probability space $(\Omega,\mathcal F,\PP)$, specifies the distribution of $(Y_{n})_{n\geq1}$ through the conditional distribution of $Y_{n+1}$ given $(Y_1,\dots,Y_n)$, for each $n\geq0$.
+As in the Bayesian framework, the model is interpreted as a learning model and not as a data-generating process \citep{For(25)}.